Antibiotic Crisis - Antibiotic resistant bacteria

 where to purchase Transfer Factor

-Do you have a question or need guidance? click here to contact Shirley
+Do you have a question about Natural Health or need assistance?

 potent danger, both to self and to others: and especially to those whose immune systems are most vulnerable.

 James Howenstine, MD. - "Excessive antibiotics in children almost certainly stops normal